Stree7Clean/TableViewTool/README.md

 NOTICES:
-The inspiration is from the article at website:   http://www.cocoachina.com/ios/20160428/16002.html
+The inspiration is from the article at website:  <a href:"http://www.cocoachina.com/ios/20160428/16002.html">